HarmonyMorse/ChatGenius/docs/message-analysis-tasks.md

 ## Step 1: Create the Analysis Endpoint

 1. Define an Express Route
-   - [ ] Create a POST route (e.g., POST /api/messages/:messageId/analyze) for receiving the “Analyze” request from the client.
+   - [x] Create a POST route (e.g., POST /api/messages/:messageId/analyze) for receiving the "Analyze" request from the client.
-   - [ ] Ensure that authentication middleware (JWT) is applied as needed.
+   - [x] Ensure that authentication middleware (JWT) is applied as needed.

 2. Accept the Request Payload
-   - [ ] Capture the message ID from the route parameter.
+   - [x] Capture the message ID from the route parameter.
-   - [ ] (Optional) Include additional request data, such as user preferences for analysis or extra metadata.
+   - [x] (Optional) Include additional request data, such as user preferences for analysis or extra metadata.

 3. Validate Inputs
-   - [ ] Check that the message ID is valid.
+   - [x] Check that the message ID is valid.
-   - [ ] Confirm the user has permission to analyze the message (e.g., belongs to the same channel/DM).
+   - [x] Confirm the user has permission to analyze the message (e.g., belongs to the same channel/DM).

 ---